CV-22 Ospreys land at 125th Fighter Wing

-U.S. Air Force Staff Sgt.
-Cedric Gray, a 125th Fighter Wing fuels specialist, directs an R-11 fuel truck in preparation for refueling a CV-22 Osprey aircraft at the Jacksonville Air National Guard Base, FL, Aug.
-13, 2020.
-Two CV-22 Osprey aircraft landed on the flight line for refueling before returning to their home at Floridia Air National Guard, Det 2 based at Hurlburt Field.
+Two CV-22 Osprey aircraft land at Jacksonville Air National Guard Base, FL for refueling before returning to their home at Floridia Air National Guard, Det 2 based at Hurlburt Field.
 The FLANG Det 2 aids the 8th Special Operations Squadron and the 801st Special Operations Aircraft Maintenance Squadron to sync and form continuity within the CV-22 Osprey Community.
-(U.S. Air National Guard photo by Tech Sgt.
-Chelsea Smith)
+(U.S. Air National Guard photo by Airman 1st Class Jacob Hancock)

 |Date Taken: